 The page-a-day folks had done well and generally gotten tenure.
 The so-called “binge writers” fared far less well, and many had had their careers cut short.
 The clear implication was that the best advice for young writers and aspiring professors is: Write every day.

-This book — and a large amount of introspection — enabled me to change this behavior.
-Focus on small steps, but make sure that I take them consistently.
+This book guides you on how to change this behavior.
+Focus on small steps, but make sure to take them consistently.
 Never miss a day and gradually build it up.
 It matters more where your trajectory is going than where you are right now.

 Read a couple of pages each day, stick to that workout regimen.
-Consistency beats intensity.
+The lesson is, consistency beats intensity.

-Switching is costly.
-It may be common knowledge amongst developers, but we still spend our attention as if it is infinite.
-Slack, Twitter and answering emails are interjected in between high intensity work.
+Context switching is costly.
+It may be common knowledge amongst us developers, but we still spend our attention as it is infinite — Slack, Twitter, and answering emails interrupting our deep work.

-There are some interesting lessons to be learned when looking at productivity of writers, the profession most susceptible to distraction.
+There are many lessons to be learned when looking at the productivity of writers, the profession most susceptible to distraction.
 In an interview, Nathan Englander, writer of short stories, tells us about his habits in an interview for the daily beast:

 Willpower is a muscle

-This book made me also realize that willpower is a muscle.
-The more you lift something, the lighter it gets over time.
-Once you are consistent, maintaining that consistency, will be easier as well.
-Consistent practice becomes habit, and habits cost less willpower.
+This book emphasizes willpower being a muscle.
+The more you lift, the lighter it gets.
+Once you are consistent, maintaining that consistency will be easier.
+Consistent practice becomes a habit, and habits are easy to continue doing.

-This consistency also seeps into others areas of your life.
-Workout with a regular schedule and you will find that it’s much easier to keep your diet.
-Keep reading and you will keep writing.
+Discipline will also seep into others areas of your life.
+Workout with a regular schedule, and you will find that it’s much easier to keep your diet.
+Keep reading, and you will keep writing.
 One enforces the other.
-Willpower is sticky, soon it will be on many aspects of your life.
+Willpower is sticky, and soon it will be in many aspects of your life.